-Hosted by URW, at their Westfield Stratford City location, 40 + participants, representing 20 retailers, invested two days of their work plan to discover, learn and debate the use of video in retail, via an agenda that included site visits, key note talks, round table discussions and learning exercises.
+Hosted by URW, at their Westfield Stratford City location, over 40 participants, representing 20+ retailers, invested two days of their work plan to discover, learn and debate the use of video in retail, via an agenda that included site visits, key note talks, round table discussions and learning exercises.

 After this exercise, the group participated in a speed dating session, where each participant "dated" three of their peers, to share their work plan priorities for video.
 After lunch, the group were joined by Adrian Howles of URW, who described the strategy, enabled by video technology, that leads to 63 incidents per million visitors, a statistic that makes this shopping centre a very safe place to shop and work.
 This talk was followed by a tour of the site, and a visit to the Control Room, the K9 team who manage suspicious packages, Aspers Casino, and M&S, who along with the local law enforcement are ensuring that Westfield remains a very hard target for thieves.